April 19, 2019

-The more complicated a divorce case is, such as, if both parties cannot agree on the division of assets, if financial support is required, or children custody is involved, the more expensive the legal fees will tend to be.
+The more complicated a divorce case is, such as both parties disagreeing on the division of assets, financial support, or when children custody is involved, the more expensive the legal fees will tend to be.
 A lawyer’s fee can also depend on their seniority and level of experience.

 Though you may not need to appoint a lawyer when filing for a divorce, this may be the advisable course of action when a Contested Divorce requires a court hearing.
-Though this will then incur more cost, at least you have a lawyer to guide you through the tricky process.
-But bear in mind, each time your lawyer attends a court hearing, you will be charged and this will increase the legal fees.
+This will incur more cost, but at least you have a lawyer to guide you through the tricky process.
+Bear in mind however, each time your lawyer attends a court hearing, you will be charged, and this will increase the legal fees.

 If the cost of engaging a lawyer worries you, you have the option of legal aid.
 In Malaysia, there are two main organisations offering legal aid.
-The first is The Bar Council Legal Aid Center, which was set up by the Malaysian Bar and the second is The Legal Aid Department which is under the Prime Minister Department.
-But, you will need to undergo a verification process before you qualify to receive the legal aid.
+The first is The Bar Council Legal Aid Center, which was set up by the Malaysian Bar, and the second is The Legal Aid Department, which is under the Prime Minister’s Department.

-A Mutual Consent Divorce (joint petition), on the other hand will cost less.
-This means when a couple mutually agrees to divorce therefore it will be less complex, and as such the legal fees will be lower.
-In fact, if you can come to an agreement about financials, matrimonial assets and the arrangements for children, you may not have to attend a court hearing at all, potentially saving you thousands of ringgit.
+Nevertheless, a Mutual Consent Divorce (joint petition) will always cost less.
+This means that a couple mutually agrees to divorce; it will be less complex, and the legal fee incurred will be lower.
+In fact, if you can come to an agreement about financials, matrimonial assets, and the arrangements for children, you may not have to attend a court hearing at all, potentially saving you thousands of ringgits.

-As for Muslims, under the Islamic law women are entitled to:
+Under the Islamic law, Muslim women are entitled to:

 Divorce cases may open a can of worms as both sides battle it out during the court proceedings, and it can also stretch on for years.
 As a result, the consequences of divorce is beyond the battles of assets but can also affect one’s psychology and morale, as well as the children involved.
 During or after the divorce procedure, some individuals may seek counselling and therapy which can cost between RM300 – RM400 per session (or more) at private psychologists.